What Is the Tor Browser? A Beginner’s Guide

 Tor vs. VPN: What’s the difference?

-Tor Browser and VPN apps are tools that create a more secure and private browsing experience when paired together.
+Tor and virtual private network (VPN) apps are tools that create a more secure and private browsing experience when paired together.
 Each one does different things.

 Tor is a network that hides your IP address and routes traffic through relays.
 VPNs create an encrypted connection between your device and a remote server, securing your data and hiding your IP.